ABOUT ME

 Since the book came out, it has been translated into several languages and is taught on campuses worldwide.
 Its success led me to give storytelling workshops and keynotes at the BBC, Microsoft, the Boston Museum of Science, and other venues, as well as make a living as a story consultant in film/tv development.
 As a screenwriter, I’ve worked on TV projects for Disney Junior, Cineteve, Blackpills and UFA.
 I’m currently in development on a sci-fi series for Cineteve, and working on a new book.

-Reach out to coordinate a keynote, coaching session, or workshop, or feel free to just say hi.
+Reach out to coordinate a keynote, workshop, coaching session, or just say hi.